kivy/python-for-android/doc/source/buildoptions.rst

   the application is loading.
 - ``--presplash-color``: The presplash screen background color, of the form ``#RRGGBB`` or a color name ``red``, ``green``, ``blue`` etc.
+- ``--presplash-lottie``: use a lottie (json) file as a presplash animation.
+If used, this will replace the static presplash image.
 - ``--wakelock``: If the argument is included, the application will prevent the device from sleeping.
 - ``--window``: If the argument is included, the application will not